zubinchopra/portaldocs/portal-sdk/generated/portalfx-telemetry-alerting-performance.md

             "environment": ["portal.azure.com", "portal.azure.cn"], // National clouds are supported.
             "availability": [...], // Optional.
 Add it when you want to enable availability alerts.
             "clientError": [...], // Optional.
 Add it when you want to enable client error alerts.
+            "create": [...], // Optional.
+Add it when you want to enable create alerts.
             "performance": [
                  {
                     "type": "extension", // Support value, "extension", "blade" or "part".